hbctraining/Training-modules/Advanced_shell/lessons/01_Setting_up.md

 # Setting up

+## Disclaimer

+Before we start this Current Topics module, it is important to highlight that there will likely be doing more advanced commands and options for those commands.
+As such, some commands might not work for you.
+We have tried our best to pick commands and options for those commands that are widely used, but since we are on our own computers, each of us has a different implementation of certain commands and there may be options that your specific implementation doesn't have.
+We have run this code on the [O2 cluster](https://it.hms.harvard.edu/our-services/research-computing/services/high-performance-computing) and each of these options work there.

 ## Getting the dataset

 Before starting the course we asked that Windows users had successfully, installed [GitBash](https://git-scm.com/download/win).
 Amc users can just use the built-in Terminal application.
 Go ahead and launch either GitBash or Terminal.